GPS IN CIVILIAN SURVEYING

 As mentioned earlier, application to civilian surveying was not part of the original concept of GPS.
 The civilian use of GPS grew up through partnerships between various public, private, and academic organizations.
 Nevertheless, while the military was still testing its first receivers, GPS was already in use by civilians.
 Geodetic surveys were actually underway with commercially available receivers early in the 1980s.

 Selective Availability was switched off May 2, 2000.
 It is not a consideration at the moment, but it could be switched back on.
 I must mention that since surveyors traditionally worked with the carrier phase observable to achieve high accuracy, therefore the dithering of the pseudorange codes which was the characteristic of SA didn't affect surveying positioning.
-However, for those who used pseudorange (code-phase) receivers primarily, selective availability was a problem.
-And since it has been switched off, of course, the accuracy of those sorts of receivers has improved markedly.
+However, for those who used pseudorange (code-phase) receivers primarily, Selective Availability was a problem.
+Since it has been switched off, of course, the accuracy of those sorts of receivers has improved markedly.

 By using interferometry, the technique that had worked so well with Prime Minitrack and VLBI, civilian users were showing that GPS surveying was capable of extraordinary results.
 In the summer of 1982, a research group at the Massachusetts Institute of Technology (MIT) tested an early GPS receiver and achieved accuracies of 1 and 2 ppm of the station separation.
 Over a period of several years, extensive testing that confirmed and improved on these results was conducted around the world.
 In 1984, a GPS network was produced to control the construction of the Stanford Linear Accelerator.
 This GPS network provided accuracy at the millimeter level.
 In other words, by using the differentially corrected carrier phase observable instead of code ranging, private firms and researchers were going far beyond the accuracies the U.S. Government expected to be available to civilian users of GPS.